 Elucidating genetic and environmental contributions to disease.
 Scientists are using stem cells from individuals with a wide array of diseases to study interactions among genetic, epigenetic, and environmental factors.
 This approach is amenable to illnesses or disease in which the genetic contribution is known (e.g., cystic fibrosis) and other disorders with complex or unknown causes (e.g., cancer and autism).

-This event will foster a synergetic exploration of ways in which these powerful cell-based tools can be used to better understand the effects of environmental chemicals and other xenobiotics on human health.
-Toxicologists and environmental health regulators will learn about the most powerful stem cell models, with particular emphasis on human systems, that could be used to make environmental health decisions.
-Stem cell biologists will learn more about the critical questions plaguing environmental health scientists, to which these novel cell-based tools may be applied.
+This event fostered a synergetic exploration of ways in which these powerful cell-based tools can be used to better understand the effects of environmental chemicals and other xenobiotics on human health.
+Toxicologists and environmental health regulators learned about the most powerful stem cell models, with particular emphasis on human systems, that could be used to make environmental health decisions.
+Stem cell biologists learned more about the critical questions plaguing environmental health scientists, to which these novel cell-based tools may be applied.